iksaku/laravel-alpine-images/README.md

 `artisan storage:link` or `artisan optimize`.

 > **Note**
-> This command will be managed by the image's default entrypoint, making
+> The image's default entrypoint will manage this command, making
 > your script execution to be done by the `laravel` user, which is the
 > default one configured with all app permissions in your container.